MrMarlonM/project-turmeric/README.md

 ### Deployment to Github Pages
 The website was deployed to GitHub pages ([here](https://mrmarlonm.github.io/project-turmeric/)).

-Following are the steps taken:
+Here are the steps taken:
 - In the GitHub repository navigate to Settings
 - Under the point "Code and Automation" click on pages
 - Find the drop-down menu for the source section and select the Main Branch